Jon Daly (footballer): Dundalk

 On 23 May 2024, he was appointed manager of bottom of the table League of Ireland Premier Division club Dundalk.
 On 5 September 2024, after a 2–1 defeat at home to his old club St Patrick's Athletic, with the club still rooted to the bottom of the table with 7 games left to play, Daly confirmed that players and staff at the club had not been paid amid financial uncertainty at ownership level of the club.
 On 21 September 2024, Daly stated that he would not have accepted the job in May if he had been told the truth about the club's financial situation at the time, also stating that he would be unlikely to stay at the club if they were to be relegated at the end of the season.
 On 18 October 2024, Dundalk were relegated following a 2–0 defeat at home to Derry City, with Daly confirming after the match that he would leaving the club after their final two games of the season.

 Galway United

 On 9 August 2025, Daly was announced as assistant manager of Galway United on a short term basis under manager John Caulfield, replacing Ollie Horgan who had left the club due to health issues, before passing away just weeks later.
 He helped the club maintain their League of Ireland Premier Division status by avoiding the relegation play-off spot on the final day of the season in November.

 Waterford

 On 16 November 2025, Daly was announced as First-Team Head Coach of League of Ireland Premier Division club Waterford.
 4 days later he appointed Richard Foster, a teammate of his from during their playing careers, as his assistant manager.
+On 2 May 2026, it was announced that Daly had been sacked with the club rooted to the bottom of the table without a win 13 games into the season, with his only victories coming in the Munster Senior Cup.